JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Trails in the Sky FC+SC (PSP)** (I consider as one story split into two games)
 - Elaborate world building
 - Great cast chemistry.
 Not just Estelle between others, but other party members among each other too.
-Makes you forget they are really not that unique outside their archetypes.
+Makes you forget they are really not that unique within their archetypes.
 - Natural character growth.
 You spent about 80 hours with Estelle and seeing her growing from a naive girl to a matured and competent Bracer is simply inspiring.
 - Banger OST.
 From jazz to rock to emotional harmonicas.
 Take your pick.
 - Good combat system, though a bit easy to exploit